jpeelle/jp_batch/README.txt

 without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 Use at your own risk!

+Also note that some of the scripts, particularly in the utils folder, are experimental, so take some care in using them.

 Jonathan Peelle
 http://jonathanpeelle.net/
 peelle@gmail.com